Zahra Kiani

-Zahra Kiani (زهرا کیانی; born September 26, 1999, in Harchegan) is a wushu taolu athlete from Iran.
-She is a four-time world junior champion and a silver medalist at the Asian Games.
+Zahra Kiani Harchegani (زهرا کیانی هرچگانی; born September 26, 1999) is a wushu taolu athlete from Iran.
+She is a four-time world junior champion and a silver medalist at the Asian Games in 2018 (jianshu and qiangshu discipline).

 Career

 Junior

 Kiani's first major international competition was at the 2010 World Junior Wushu Championships where she earned the silver medal in girl's group C jianshu.
 She then made her debut at the Asian Junior Wushu Championships in 2011 where she won a gold medal in jianshu and a silver medal in jianshu.
 Two years later at the 2013 Asian Junior Wushu Championships, she earned a silver medal in jianshu and a bronze medal in changquan.
 A year later at the 2014 World Junior Wushu Championships, she won two gold medals and a bronze medal.
 Kiani then won two gold medals and a silver medal at the 2015 Asian Junior Wushu Championships and achieved the same medals at the 2016 World Junior Wushu Championships.
 Her last junior competition was the 2017 Asian Junior Championships she won gold medals in qiangshu and duilian and a bronze medal in jianshu.